 Serve a plate of these balsamic roasted vegetables alongside your Swedish meatballs for a balanced and healthy meal.

-They’re easy to prepare and cook, and bring color and nutrients to the plate.
+They’re easy to prepare and cook, and they bring color and nutrients to the plate.

-They’re also great to make ahead, so you always have a batch of roasted veggies to go with any meal.
+Roasted veggies are also great to prepare in advance, so you can always have a batch of roasted veggies to go with any meal.

 Pair them with a skillet of Jansson temptation and potato sausage for the ultimate feast.